9 best software engineering KPIs, and how they get cheated

-Both of these statements describe engineering KPIs in part, but taken together they imply that it's impossible to use measurement to improve.
-How can a data-driven manager bridge this divide?
+Both of these statements describe engineering KPIs in part, but taken together, they imply that it's impossible to use measurement to improve.
+How can a data-seeking manager reconcile this paradox?

 - Measurable.
-Can we define a specific number and its units of measure (e.g., points, percentage), so that it can be tracked over time and correlated with events?
+Can we define a specific number and its units of measure (e.g., points, percentage), so that it can be tracked over time and correlated with events and experiments?

 - Actionable.
-Can it regularly be used to positive effect?
+Can it regularly inform action that leads to positive results?
 Preferably with minimal false positives?

 - Available/convenient.
 Can an average software engineering team get access to this metric without changing their existing development processes?